Entrepreneurship & Innovation

 IU Student Entrepreneur List

 Given that not all students are interested in receiving information about entrepreneurship-related events, you have the option of being added to a list of student entrepreneurs from across campus who have opted in to receiving emails from Travis J. Brown, Director of Strategic Initiatives & Entrepreneurship, regarding such opportunities.
-If you would like Mr. Brown to add you to that list, please email him at firstname.lastname@example.org.
+If you would like to join the IU Student Entrepreneur List, please email Dr. Brown at email@example.com.